 How would you describe the atmosphere of Mayo Clinic?

 The atmosphere of the clinic is very much rooted in its sense of personal history, particularly that of the Mayo brothers and their ethos regarding patient care.
-As it pertains to Mayo Graduate School, that ethos is reflected in the research programs of the faculty, trying to address real and important problems in human medicine.
+As it pertains to Mayo Clinic Graduate School of Biomedical Sciences, that ethos is reflected in the research programs of the faculty, trying to address real and important problems in human medicine.

 What are your plans for the future?